alexandre-leites/srt-ws-relay/README.md

+# !!
+Warning !!

+This project was developed hastily and doesn't adhere to best coding practices.
+Therefore, if you choose to use it, please note that I won't be able to offer support.

 # SRT WS Relay

 SRT WS Relay is a project that aims to provide WebSocket relay functionality for SRT (Secure Reliable Transport) data streams.
 It fetches data from an SRT Live Server and relays it to connected WebSocket clients.